phoenix-4u/lit-eracy/Functional Requirements Document.md

 - **Intelligent Synchronization**: Opportunistic sync when connectivity available
 - **Bandwidth Optimization**: Minimal data usage for updates and collaborative features

-This comprehensive Functional Requirements Document provides a detailed blueprint for developing an AI literacy application that addresses the unique needs of children in developing regions while leveraging cutting-edge AI technology to create engaging, personalized, and culturally appropriate learning experiences.
+This comprehensive Functional Requirements Document provides a detailed blueprint for developing an Lit-eracylication that addresses the unique needs of children in developing regions while leveraging cutting-edge AI technology to create engaging, personalized, and culturally appropriate learning experiences.
 The requirements ensure the application will be technically feasible, educationally effective, and socially responsible while maintaining the highest standards of child safety and educational quality.

 <div style="text-align: center">⁂</div>